Pauan/Immutable/doc/doc.rst

       });

-  The problem is, what if somebody else defines a new `"click"` event with different behavior?
+  The problem is, what if somebody else defines a new :js:`"click"` event with different behavior?
 Oops, now there's a name collision.
 With Tag_\ s, there is no
   collision: